gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - When resolving the dependencies of a binary `b`, for a dependency on library `l`:
     - Prefer a binary for library `l` that has a build type with a matching name.
     - Otherwise, select a library `l` that has a build type with a matching `debug` flag.

+## Story: Generate source from Microsoft IDL files

+- Add a `microsoft-idl` plugin
+- For each `FunctionalSourceSet` add an IDL source set.
+- Add the IDL source set as input to the C source set.
+- Add some way to declare what type of thing is being built: RPC client, RPC server, COM component, etc
+- For each IDL source set adds a generate task for each target architecture
+    - Not on Windows
+    - Fail if toolchain is not Visual C++
+    - Use `midl` to generate server, client and header source files.
+        - Invoke with `/env win32` or `/env amd64` according to target architecture.
+        - Invoke with `/nologo /out <output-dir>`
+- Add `midl` macros and args to each `NativeBinary` with Windows as the target platform
+- Add a sample

+### Test cases

+- Can build a client and server executable.
+- Can build a COM DLL.
+- Incremental
+- Removes stale `.c` and `.h` files

+### Open issues

+- Source set with srcdirs + patterns probably does not work for IDL files.
+- Include headers?
+- Need to make `LanguageSourceSet` extend `BuildableModelElement`.

+## Story: Use Windows linker def files

+### Implementation

+* A `.def` file lists `__stdcall` functions to export from a DLL.
+Can also use `__declspec(dllexport)` in source to export a function.
+* Functions are imported from a DLL using `__declspec(dllimport)`.

 ## Story: Publish and resolve shared libraries